omersefacarikci/CSharpDeveloperHandbook/README.md

 ## 📁 File List and Descriptions

 1. **Main.cs**
-   I learned how to print messages to the console using `Console.WriteLine` and receive user input with `Console.ReadLine`.
+   I learned how to print messages to the console using `Console.WriteLine` and receive user input with `Console.Read`.
 I have completed it.

 2. **Variables.cs**
    I learned how to declare and use variables such as `int`, `string`, `bool`, and `double`.
 I have completed it.

 3. **Loops.cs**
-   I practiced the use of loops like `for`, `while`, and `do-while`.
+   I practiced the use of loops like `for`, `while`.
 I have completed it.

 4. **Array.cs**
    I learned how to declare arrays, access elements, and manipulate array data.
 I have completed it.